 Councilmember District 4

-Myrtle Cole was elected to the San Diego City Council on June 3, 2013.
-She is the first African-American woman elected to serve in office for the City of San Diego and the first woman to represent the Fourth Council District.
-Myrtle has worked in the Fourth District since 1977 and has lived in the community of Rolando for more than 20 years.
+Councilmember Myrtle Cole was sworn in as a member of the San Diego City Council on December 10, 2014.
+She is the first African-American woman elected to serve on the City Council and the first woman to represent the Fourth Council District.
+Myrtle has worked in the Fourth District since 1977 and has lived in the Rolando Park Community for more than 20 years.

-Myrtle is widely viewed as the leader on the Council in the fight for increased public safety resources, neighborhood infrastructure and workforce development.
-She is also a strong advocate for workers’ rights.
+Myrtle is widely acclaimed as a passionate leader on the Council in the fight for increased public safety, infrastructure improvements, neighborhood revitalization, economic development and quality jobs.

 Contact Councilmember Cole at (619) 236-6644 or via email at email@example.com.